top of page

 What Psychotherapy Can Offer You

-Therapy isn’t about labeling emotions as "problems"—it’s about untangling unhelpful thoughts, processing emotions, and learning how to manage life in a way that makes things feel better.
-I help my clients work through the tough stuff, providing practical tools to shift perspectives, manage emotions, and build resilience.
+Therapy isn’t about labeling emotions as "problems."
+It’s about untangling unhelpful thoughts, processing emotions, and learning how to manage life in a way that makes things feel better.
+I help my clients work through tough stuff, providing practical tools to shift perspectives, manage emotions, and build resilience.

-And just to clear up a common misconception—I don’t sit silently, nod, and ask, How does that make you feel?
+Just to clear up a common misconception—I don’t sit silently, nod, and ask, How does that make you feel?
 That’s not my style.
 I’m an interactive therapist who offers structure, refocusing, and real solutions.
-I bring 26 years of experience to my sessions, using Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) strategies to help my clients increase joy and satisfaction in their lives.
+I bring 26 years of experience to my sessions, employing Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) strategies.
+My goal is to help my clients increase joy and satisfaction in their lives.

 Oh, and if you have one of those aha! moments in therapy?
 You’re going to see me do my silly happy dance—it’s part of the deal.